georust/rinex/rinex-cli/doc/processing.md

 Some RINEX processing operations can be performed with this tool.

 All of them are RINEX dependent.
-That means, most actions are highly dependent to which kind of RINEX was provided with `-fp`.
+That means, possible actions highly depend on which type of RINEX was provided with `--fp`.
-Advanced RINEX processing may require a Navigation file to be also attached, this is performed with `--nav`.
+Advanced RINEX processing may require a Navigation file to also be attached with `--nav`.

-## Phase Code differenciation
+## Phase Code differential analysis

 Phase Code analysis can be performed on Observation RINEX with `--phasediff`.
 This analysis is very useful to determine correlations and biases between different codes.

-This operation differentiates raw phase data between two difference phase code sampled at the same carrier frequency.
+This operation differentiates phase data between two phase codes sampled against the same carrier frequency.
-Obviously this requires modern RINEX where multiple carrier and codes were sampled.

 Refer to page 11 of
 [this ESA analysis](http://navigation-office.esa.int/attachments_12649498_1_Reichel_5thGalSciCol_2015.pdf)